adetokunbo/challengehub.app/_posts/en/2020-06-12-why-start-active-learning-with-challengehub.md

 1. Developing a free flowing yet structured classroom schedule

-Since ChallengeBot is facilitating students submitting answers to challenges and indicating difficulty, the teacher has an advance view through the dashboard about any difficulties and can anticipate what questions will come up.
+Since ChallengeBot is facilitating students submitting answers to challenges and recording difficulty, the teacher has advance view through the dashboard about any difficulties and can anticipate what questions will come up.
 Students can also leave feedback about individual challenges, further aiding preparation.